 Do not be surprised at the prevalence of abortions in communist- vs. feminist-dominated nations.
 Both live by the same doctrines: the abolition of marriage and women’s liberation as to the burden of child bearing and child raising.

-What that means with respect to abortions is that if unwanted children will be aborted, then through that deadly process of elimination, ostensibly, every child carried to term is a wanted child.
+That means, if unwanted children will be aborted, then through that deadly process of elimination, ostensibly, every child carried to term is a wanted child, but nothing is perfect.

 That goes one step farther, and the solution to the perceived problem applies equally in feminist as in communist regimes.
 If children are born outside of wedlock, they are illegitimate children.
 We cannot have illegitimate children in either a class-less or egalitarian society, because their very existence would be discriminatory.
 It is not the fault of the children that they are born with that label.
 It is the fault of a system that labels anything outside of moral norms or standards either illegal, objectionable or illegitimate.
 The solution to that is to abolish the moral or social standards that cause such illegitimacy to come about.
 The best way to achieve that is to bring about the abolition of marriage.

 Therefore, in the minds of communist and feminist social engineers alike (remember that both use the same “bible”) it is merely necessary to bring about the abolition of marriage, and all illegitimate children will have vanished.
-That is what both promptly called for and set out to bring about.
+Both factions of social engineers promptly called for that and set out to bring it about.

 That had unintended consequences in the USSR, under Lenin.